Hog Butcher for the World,

 Gardiner and Conacher were named to the NHL All-Star Team that opposed the host Toronto Maple Leafs in the Ace Bailey Benefit Game in 1934.
 Gottselig and Marsh were named to the team that opposed a combined Canadiens and Maroons team in the Howie Morenz Memorial Game at the Montreal Forum in 1937.
 Gottselig and Seibert -- note the difference in the spelling, they were not related -- played for the team that faced the Canadiens in the Babe Siebert Memorial Game at the Forum in 1939.

 The Bentley brothers and Bill Mosienko -- best known for his 1952 feat of scoring 3 goals in a span of 21 seconds against the Rangers -- were on the team that faced the defending Champion Leafs in the 1st official NHL All-Star Game in 1947.
+Dave Christian and Jack O'Callahan of the 1980 U.S. Olympic team went on to play for the Blackhawks.
 Esposito, Mikita, Stapleton, White and Dennis Hull were named to the Team Canada that faced the Soviets in the 1972 Summit Series.
-(Bobby was not: It was only open to NHL players, and he had just jumped to the WHA.)
-And Dave Christian and Jack O'Callahan of the 1980 U.S. Olympic team went on to play for the Blackhawks.
+Bobby was not: It was only open to NHL players, and he had just jumped to the WHA.
+As a result of not being selected for that Team Canada, Canada's Walk of Fame is an honor that Dennis -- as well as Mikita, Stapleton, White, Esposito and his brother Phil Esposito, a Blackhawk at the beginning of his career -- has received, but Bobby hasn't.

 Stuff.
 The Blackhawks Store and the Bull Market -- 2 sides of a large store -- are on the lower level of the arena's west end.
 They may sell Indian headdresses and foam tomahawks, in keeping with the "Blackhawk" image.